-Dysthymia is a long-lasting low-grade state of depressed mood, symptoms of which include poor appetite or overeating, insomnia or oversleeping, low energy or fatigue, low self-esteem, poor concentration or difficulty making decisions, and feelings of hopelessness.
-The depressed state of dysthymia is not as severe as with major depression, but can be just as disabling.
+Persistent depressive disorder is a long-lasting low-grade state of depressed mood, symptoms of which include poor appetite or overeating, insomnia or oversleeping, low energy or fatigue, low self-esteem, poor concentration or difficulty making decisions, and feelings of hopelessness.
+The depressed state of persistent depressive disorder is not as severe as with major depression, but can be just as disabling.